 If your account was created after June 21, 2023, unified login is enabled on your account by default for all workspaces, new and existing, and it cannot be disabled.

-To enable single sign-on for the account console, see Set up SSO for your Databricks account console.
+To enable unified login, see Set up SSO in your Databricks account console.

 To prevent getting locked out of Databricks during single sign-on testing, Databricks recommends keeping the account console open in a different browser window.

-Go to the workspace admin settings and select the SSO tab.
+Go to the workspace admin settings and select the Identity and access tab.